wadeKeith/Dual-Robot-Manipulation-Sandbox-A-Goal-Conditioned-Platform-for-Imitation-and-Reinforcement-Learning/README.md

 - Example script that loads a specific WGCSL checkpoint and rolls it out (GUI enabled).
 - You can adapt it for other algorithms by swapping the model class and checkpoint path.

+## Artifacts & Logging

+- **Model directory:** defaults to `./model`.
+Override via `MODEL_DIR` env var.
+- **Expert buffers:** serialized to the working directory (e.g., `dual_robot_pickplace_40000_expert_data_WGCSL.pkl`).
+Ensure adequate disk space (~3–4 GB for 40k trajectories).
+- **Progress bars:** all training scripts use `tqdm`; disable by setting `TQDM_DISABLE=1`.
+- **Matplotlib plots:** WGCSL/GAIL/WGAN scripts generate learning curves at the end of execution.
+Uncomment `plt.show()` sections or replace with `plt.savefig(...)` to collect figures during headless runs.
+- **Debug frames:** enable `sim_params['use_gui']=True` to manually inspect contact issues; combine with `utilize.Camera` for custom RGB-D recordings.

 ## Real-World Workspace (`Dual_robot_real/`)

 The `Dual_robot_real` directory is a Catkin workspace geared toward deploying the dual-arm setup on actual UR5e manipulators with Robotiq 2F grippers and Intel RealSense cameras.

 ### Package Overview

 - `dual_description/`, `dual_gazebo/`: URDF/xacro models, MoveIt descriptions, and Gazebo resources mirroring the physical workstation.
+Use these to validate collision geometry or simulate dual-arm trajectories before touching hardware.
+- `dual_robot_rl/`: ROS interfaces and messages for streaming multi-step action commands; consumed by `RealDoorRunner` and other reinforcement-learning nodes.
-- `dual_ur5e_driver/`, `ur_robot_driver/`: ROS control and hardware interfaces for left/right UR5e arms (mirrors Universal Robotics' official driver layout).
+- `dual_ur5e_driver/`, `ur_robot_driver/`: ROS control stacks for left/right UR5e arms (mirroring Universal Robots’ official driver layout) plus helper launch files that namespace each arm under `/left/` and `/right/`.
-- `robotiq_driver/`: ROS wrappers for commanding the Robotiq 85 grippers via the Modbus bridge.
+- `robotiq_driver/`: Nodes that expose Modbus control of the Robotiq 85 grippers and publish state feedback (`Robotiq2FGripperRobotInput`).
-- `visual_realsense/`: Launch files and calibration assets for top/right RealSense RGB-D sensors.
+- `visual_realsense/`: Launch files, calibration YAMLs, and tf publishers for the top-mounted and right-mounted Intel RealSense cameras.
-- `real_robot/`: Core research package containing Python scripts for data collection, policy execution, and door-opening experiments.
+- `real_robot/`: Core research package containing Python scripts for data collection, policy execution, door-opening experiments, and vision logging.
+- `move_demo/`: Example launch files and scripts for scripted joint-space trajectories—handy for sanity checks during bringup.
+- `lib/`: Vendored third-party libraries (e.g., TRAC-IK bindings) compiled as part of the Catkin workspace.

 ### Building and Launching